Meningococcal reference unit: user manual

 PCR and molecular testing

-Meningococcal screening and genogrouping assays
+Meningococcal screening PCR and genogrouping assays

 Meningococcal-specific real-time PCR assays are used to detect N. meningitidis DNA and determine the capsular group (genogroup) where possible.

-- meningococcal ctrA: detects N. meningitidis DNA (encapsulated meningococci only) (Guiver and others, 2011; Gray and others, 2014; McHugh and others, 2015) (3,4,5)
+- meningococcal ctrA: universal among encapsulated meningococci.
+May be absent in unencapsulated meningococci (Guiver and others, 2011; Gray and others, 2014; McHugh and others, 2015) (3,4,5)

-- pneumococcal ply: detects Streptococcus pneumoniae DNA
+- pneumococcal ply: pneumolysin gene - screen for Streptococcus pneumoniae

 - internal control (IC): Added during extraction.
 Screening assay results valid only if IC is positive.
 A negative IC could indicate presence of PCR inhibitors

-It is possible for low-level positives (low DNA concentration) to be weakly positive with the sensitive ctrA screening assay but not detected with the specific siaD capsular grouping assays.
+It is possible for low-level positives (low DNA concentration) to be weakly positive with the ctrA screening assay but not detected with the specific siaD capsular grouping assays.
 Hence meningococcal DNA may be detected but genogroup not determined.

 Pneumococcal detection